googleapis/google-cloud-cpp-spanner/doc/cutting-a-release.md

 ## Preparing for a release

-First you should collect and update the release notes for the project.
-Prepare a pull request (PR) with the necessary changes to the README file.

-Assuming you are working on your own fork of the `google-cloud-cpp-spanner` project, and `upstream` points to the `googleapis/google-cloud-cpp-spanner` remote, these commands should be useful in identifying important changes:
+Assuming you are working on your own fork of the `google-cloud-cpp-spanner` project, and `upstream` points to the `googleapis/google-cloud-cpp-spanner` remote, these commands should be useful in identifying important changes for inclusion in the release notes:

+### Update CHANGELOG.md

+Update `CHANGELOG.md` based on the release notes:

 ```bash
 git log --no-merges --format="format:* %s" \